predigame/bacon/README.md

 # create some piggies
 create_piggy(PIGGIES)
 ```
-`Piggle` is an animated actor.
+`Porter` is an animated actor.
 There is a special callback function `wander` that allows the computer to control the movement of an actor.
 The `wander` is called for every movement, in the case of our piggy, calls the Predigame internal `graze` callback function which is a random and undirected movement.

 Try running saving these updates and running the game.
 We'll see the maze, our player, and now some piggies!
 It's possible to speed up the piggies by adjusting the `time` attribute for the random walk.